getpinga/vizima/README.md

 # Vizima
 Vizima is a high-performance API micro-framework designed to help you create powerful APIs in PHP.
-This project is a port of the popular [Mark](https://github.com/passwalls/mark) framework to Swoole, providing even greater performance and scalability.
+This project is a port of the popular [Mark](https://github.com/passwalls/mark) framework to Swoole.

 ## Install